JaGUar unveils new logo and ad but no vehicles; Musk asks “Do you sell cars?”

 But we can’t be blind to the comments that have followed the new pictures, commercial and buzz word-heavy statements.

-We won’t repeat them here; you can grab a cuppa yourself and scroll through them yourself.
+We won’t repeat them here; you can grab a cuppa and scroll through them yourself.
 The majority, rather predictably, are not kind.

 But any publicity is good publicity?
 At least it’s got plenty of folk – angry or otherwise – chatting about Jaguar once again.